"Life is really simple, but we insist on making it complicated."

 Realize that your happiness comes from within, not from things, people, or places.
 Everything you seek is already inside you; that is the first principle to understand.
 All the answers, the path to freedom, and the key to liberation are within you.
 You have it all inside yourself—nothing is outside.

-26. Warrior’s Spirit: Ultimately, you are not alone.
+26. Warrior’s Way: Ultimately, you are not alone.
 Life is challenging, and this is one of the deepest truths you will ever need to face.

 Challenging times may be seen as bad karma, but are also opportunities for growth.
 By embracing these challenges, you build strength and expand your consciousness.
 It may not be easy, but it is worth it.